Kanstantsin-Y/GNSS_RTCM_DECODER/DOCs/PrintersAndDecoders.md

 |   ...   |  ...   |  ...   |  ...   |  ...   |  ...   |  ...   |  ...
 |  TIMEy  |  NaN   | OBS2y  |  OBS3y |  NaN   |  OBS5y |  ...   | OBSxy

-MARGO file consists of comma-separated numeric values and 'NaN' marks, indicating absence for measurement.
+MARGO file consists of comma-separated numeric values and 'NaN' marks, indicating absence of measurement.
 First two rows are header which contains some utility data.

 * TYPE - numeric value, encodes type of parameters stored in this file (0 - code range, 1 - phase range).
 * SAT1, SAT2, ..., SATx - 1-based satellite number.
 Maximum number x is GNSS specific.
 * CF1, CF2, CF3,..., CFx - carrier frequency of definite satellite/signal.
-CF1..CFx values will have equal values for all GNSS signal except GLONASS.
+CF1..CFx values will have equal values for all GNSS signals except GLONASS.
 GLONASS CF values consider literal numbers.
 Information about mapping of satellite numbers to literals provided to converter via .ini file.
-Edit mapping if necessary.
+Edit file to change mapping if necessary.
 * TIME1, TIME2, TIMEy - time marks.
 All measurements in the raw belong to the same time.
 Units - [ms].
 Meaning - time starting from the beginning of current GPS week.
-Time marks in all files (GLONASS, GALILEO, ...) converted to GPS.
+Time marks in all files (GLONASS, GALILEO, ...) converted to GPS time.
 Such conversion requires an additional parameters - GPS2UTC shift - provided to converter via *.ini file.
 GPS2UTC may be edited when reasonable.
 * OBS11,...,OBSxy - observables - values of target parameter.
 'NaN' marks cases, when there are no available observables.

 X - number of columns